UPDATE: The Bolivian Legal Framework

 - The Law No. 602 of 14-11-2014 referred to “Risks Management” with the purpose of strengthening the State intervention in the disaster’s attention.

-- The Supreme Decree No. 2366 of 20-5-2015, that gives the conditions to develop hydrocarbon activities in protected areas in order to benefit the habitants of those areas.
+- The Supreme Decree No. 2366 of 20-5-2015, that gives the conditions to develop hydrocarbon activities in protected areas to benefit the habitants of those areas.

-- The Supreme Decree No. 2453 of 15-7-2015, that regulates the recovery of agricultural degraded soil in order to improve its production capacity and ensure the alimentary security.
+- The Supreme Decree No. 2453 of 15-7-2015, that regulates the recovery of agricultural degraded soil to improve its production capacity and ensure the alimentary security.

 - The Law No. 700 of 01-6-2015 for the “Defense of Domestic Animals against Acts of Cruelty and Abuse”.

 - The Law No. 755 of 28-10-2015 that approves the “Regulation of Integral Management of Waste” aiming to protect health through the reduction and management of waste, and the adequate final disposition of garbage.
 This Law is regulated through the Supreme Decree No. 2954 of 19-10-2016.